jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Memristor
 .notes from HP, due to come out this year or next, may change memory fundamentally.
 If the data and the function are together, you get the highest throughput and lowest latency possible.
 Could replace DRAM and disk entirely.
-When current flows in one direction through the device, the electrical resistance increases; and when current flows in the opposite direction, the resistance decreases.[1]
+When current flows in one direction through the device, the electrical resistance increases; and when current flows in the opposite direction, the resistance decreases.
 When the current is stopped, the component retains the last resistance that it had, and when the flow of charge starts again, the resistance of the circuit will be what it was when it was last active.

 * Non-volatile, static RAM, same write endurance as Flash (is that good enough for anything but storage?)
 * 200-300 MB on chip